-In this way, TECH has developed a complete, fully online and flexible university program, which only requires a minimum of one computer and a minimum of two computers.
-In addition, it is based on the revolutionary Relearning methodology, based on the repetition of key concepts to ensure optimal and natural assimilation of the contents.
+These comprehensive resources will offer graduates a fully online methodology, allowing them to organize their study schedule according to their personal and work commitments.
+In addition, the advanced Relearning system will be implemented, which facilitates deep understanding of key concepts through strategic repetition.
+In this way, they will be able to learn at their own pace and fully master the latest scientific evidence available.
 This Postgraduate Diploma in Multidrug-Resistant Bacteria in Human Microbiology and Animal Health contains the most complete and up-to-date scientific program on the market.
 The most important features include:

-- The development of practical cases presented by experts in Microbiology, Medicine and Parasitology - Graphic, schematic, and practical contents which provide scientific and practical information on the disciplines that are essential for professional practice - Practical exercises where the self-assessment process can be carried out to improve learning - Its special emphasis on innovative methodologies - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection
+- The development of practical cases presented by experts in Microbiology, Medicine and Parasitology - The graphic, schematic and eminently practical contents with which it is conceived gather scientific and practical information on those disciplines that are indispensable for professional practice - Practical exercises where self-assessment can be used to improve learning. - Its special emphasis on innovative methodologies - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection